gis-ops/wordpress-markdown-git/README.md

 # WordPress Plugin - Publish Documents from Git

-This WordPress Plugin lets you easily publish, collaborate on and version control your \[**Markdown**\] documents directly from your favorite remote Git platform, even if it's self-hosted.
+This WordPress Plugin lets you easily publish, collaborate on and version control your \[**Markdown, Jupyter notebook**\] documents directly from your favorite remote Git platform, **even if it's self-hosted**.

 The advantages are:

-- Write Markdown in your favorite editor and just push to your remote repository to update your blog instantly
+- Write documents in your favorite editor and just push to your remote repository to update your blog instantly
 - Use the power of version control: publish different versions of the document in different posts, i.e. from another branch or commit than latest `master`
 - Easy to update by external users via pull requests, minimizes the chance of stale tutorials

 The following document types are currently supported:

 - Markdown
+- Jupyter notebooks (**only Github supported**)

 The following platforms are currently supported: